firstdraft/guides/getting-started-with-cloud-9.md

 ## Editing code

-Change some code just as you would in Atom, save, and refresh your app:
+Change some code, save, and refresh your app:

 ![](/assets/change_code.gif)

-Whenever I say "localhost:3000", in your mind, replace that with the real live URL that you've been assigned by Cloud 9.
-If I say "localhost:3000/first", you instead tack "/first" on to the end of your own URL:

 ![](/assets/other_urls.gif)